-Legislation Overview Characteristics of a Qualifying Prescription Drug Reporting Requirements Report Content Penalties Miscellaneous If a manufacturer fails to submit the requested information, subjects them to a penalty of \$25,000 per day for each day that the report is not submitted.
+Legislation Overview Characteristics of a Qualifying Prescription Drug Reporting Requirements Report Content Penalties Miscellaneous fails to submit the requested information, subjects them to a penalty of \$25,000 per day for each day that the report is not submitted.
 Subjects a manufacturer who knowingly provides false information to a penalty of up to \$100,000 for each piece of false information in the report.
 Fair Accountability and Innovative Research (FAIR) Drug Pricing Act of 2019 (S.1391/H.R.
-2296) Sen. Tammy Baldwin (D- WI)/Rep. Jan Requires manufacturers of certain drugs to submit justifications of price increases and other attendant costs to HHS prior to increasing the price of such drugs.
-In certain circumstances, imposes reporting obligations on manufacturers of FDA-approved "qualifying drugs" that: Have a wholesale acquisition cost of \$100 or more per month supply or per a course of treatment that lasts less than a month; Are prescription drug products (i.e., subject to Manufacturers.
+2296) Sen. Tammy Baldwin (D- WI)/Rep. Jan Schakowsky (D-IL) Requires manufacturers of certain drugs to submit justifications of price increases and other attendant costs to HHS prior to increasing the price of such drugs.
+In certain circumstances, imposes reporting obligations on manufacturers of FDA-approved "qualifying drugs" that: Have a wholesale acquisition cost of \$100 or more per month supply or per a course of treatment that lasts less than a month; Are prescription drug products (i.e., subject to section 503(b) of the Manufacturers.
 Requires manufacturers of qualifying drugs to submit a report to HHS for each price increase that will result in an increase in the wholesale acquisition cost of a drug that is equal to: 10% or more over a 12- month period; or 25% or more over a 36- month period.
-Requires such reports to be submitted to HHS at least 30 Requires manufacturers' reports to, at a minimum, include specific information on both the qualifying drug and the manufacturer.
+Requires such reports to be submitted to HHS at least 30 days before the planned Requires manufacturers' reports to, at a minimum, include specific information on both the qualifying drug and the manufacturer.
 Qualifying Drug.
-Requires the report to include: The percentage by which the manufacturer will raise the wholesale acquisition cost; A justification for/description of each manufacturer's planned price increase; The identity of the drug's initial developer; The history of the manufacturer's price increases since the drug's initial FDA approval; The drug's current list price; Subjects a manufacturer of a qualifying drug that fails to submit a required report to a penalty of \$100,000 for each day that the report fails to be submitted.
+Requires the report to include: The percentage by which the manufacturer will raise the wholesale acquisition cost; A justification for/description of each manufacturer's planned price increase; The identity of the drug's initial developer; The history of the manufacturer's price increases since the drug's initial FDA approval; The total of the manufacturer's expenditures on materials/manufacturing and patents/licensing; Subjects a manufacturer of a qualifying drug that fails to submit a required report to a penalty of \$100,000 for each day that the report fails to be submitted.
 Publication of Manufacturer Data.
 Requires HHS to post, in a user-friendly manner, publicly on its website, the report submitted by manufacturers no later than 30 days after the report has been received.